kakaa2993/Automate-Script-to-collect-Developer-Emails-from-Github/README.md

 # How This Script work ?
 ## First:
-you should give the github repository links you want to collect the authors names and emails to the script by writing the repositoris in the GitHub_links.txt file.
+you should give the github repository links you want to collect the authors names and thier emails to the script by writing the repositoris in the GitHub_links.txt file.

 ## Second:
 Run the script that named Script.sh and he will collect these emails for you .